 “He worked very hard on the field and expected everyone else to follow suit.”
 BU teammate, Stan Goddard

-- Staying engaged in sports for over forty-five years, Roger has played modified-fast pitch softball on a state, regional, and national level; umpired softball, officiated soccer, coached middle/high school baseball, and ran seven marathons while residing in Connecticut.
+• Staying engaged in sports for over forty-five years, Roger has played modified-fast pitch softball on a state, regional, and national level; umpired softball, officiated soccer, coached middle/high school baseball, and ran seven marathons including Boston four times.

-- Learning about the Arizona Men’s Senior Baseball League that played games on the same diamonds used by major league teams of the Cactus League, Roger returned to baseball at age 55.
+• Learning about the Arizona Men’s Senior Baseball League that played games on Cactus League diamonds, Roger returned to baseball at age 55.

-After attempting to pitch in 2006, his right shoulder pain resurfaced and Roger decided on surgery to repair his rotator cuff and multiple muscle tears.
+After attempting to pitch in 2006, Roger elected to have surgery to repair his rotator cuff.

-In the last ten years, Roger has pitched in both the 35 and 45 age divisions of the AZMSBL.
-He is a two time all-star and has helped his team win two-division championships in 2014 and 2016.
+For ten years, Roger has pitched in both 35 and 45 age divisions of the AZMSBL.
+He is a two-time all star and has helped his team win two division championships in 2014 and 2016.

 “Roger is an exemplary upbeat member of all teams he plays on, clearly willing to sacrifice and do what’s best for the team, and a thesaurus of strategic ideas during our games.”
 AZ Cubs teammate, Eric VanSonnenberg